ocornut/imgui/examples/README.txt

 ImGui is highly portable and only requires a few things to run:
  - Providing mouse/keyboard inputs
  - Load the font atlas texture into GPU memory
- - Providing a render function to process the drawing commands (we rendere indexed textured triangles)
+ - Providing a render function to render indexed textured triangles
- - Extra just as clipboard support, mouse cursor supports, Windows IME support.
+ - Optional: clipboard support, mouse cursor supports, Windows IME support, etc.
 So this is essentially what those examples are doing + the obligatory cruft for portability.

-Unfortunately in 2015 it is still a massive pain to create and maintain portable build files using external library like the ones we're using here.
+Unfortunately in 2015 it is still a massive pain to create and maintain portable build files using external library like the ones we're using here to provide 3D rendering.
-For most example here I choose to provide Visual Studio 10 .sln files and Makefile for Linux/OSX.
+For most examples here I choose to provide Visual Studio 10 .sln files and Makefile for Linux/OSX.
 Please let me know if they don't work with your setup!
 You can probably just import the imgui_impl_xxx.cpp/.h files into your own codebase or compile those directly with a command-line compiler.